midas-click/interview-coach-desktop-app/README.md

-# Interview Transcriber
+# Notepadder — Real-time Interview Transcriber

-Real-time interview transcription for Windows.
-Captures microphone and system audio, transcribes with Whisper, persists to SQLite, and uploads to S3.
+Windows desktop application for capturing and transcribing live job interviews.
+Captures microphone and system audio, transcribes with Whisper, persists to SQLite, and uploads to S3 for the Interview Intelligence analysis pipeline.

 ## Architecture